legal

 The Tasks AI Can and Cannot Touch

 Researching available support services and resources is at 55% automation.
 [Fact] AI can search databases of available shelters, counseling services, legal aid organizations, financial assistance programs, and other resources, matching them to a victim's specific needs, location, and eligibility criteria.
 What used to require hours of phone calls and directory searches can be done in minutes.
+The implication is not that you do less work — it is that the work you do shifts decisively toward direct human contact.

 A Growing, Mission-Driven Career